rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 }
 ```

-This delegate method is gonna be called every time the user types, or select a new value in pickers and will let us now if all the fields are complete and the values are valid.
+This delegate method is gonna be called every time the user types, or select a new value in pickers and will let us know if all the fields are complete and the values are valid.
 So we are gonna update the submit button accordingly, this is the function to do so:

 ``` swift